-- The Mission: has been in operation since 1956.
-Our main purpose and the reason the Rescue Mission exists is to fulfill the great commission as outlined by Jesus Christ in Matthew 28:19,20: "Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I have commanded you and Io, I am with you always, even to the end of the age, Amen. - Vision: to disciple individuals by equipping, educating, and empowering them to be Christ-like disciples therefore returning to the local Church and community as productive members of society. - Motto: Hope Lives Here. - Values:
+The Mission has been in operation since 1956.
+Our main purpose and the reason the Rescue Mission exists is to fulfill the great commission as outlined by Jesus Christ in Matthew 28:19,20: "Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I have commanded you and lo, I am with you always, even to the end of the age, Amen.

+Our Vision

+To disciple individuals by equipping, educating, and empowering them to be Christ-like disciples therefore returning to the local Church and community as productive members of society.

+Our Motto

+Hope Lives Here

+Jeremiah 29:11

+For I know the thoughts that I think toward you, says the Lord, thoughts of peace and not of evil, to give you a future and a hope.

+Our Values

+01 Christ - Centered

-Christ-centered: We believe that we first exist to glorify God and advance His kingdom; through grace we receive and through grace we share.
+We believe that we first exist to glorify God and advance His kingdom; through grace we receive and through grace we share.

+02 Servant - Leadership

-Servant-Leadership: We highly value and intentionally serve each other, our guests and our ministry partners, leading by following Christ's example.
+We highly value and intentionally serve each other, our guests and our ministry partners, leading by following Christs' example.

+03

+Transformation

-Transformation: We invest in the spiritual, personal, and professional development of one another; restoring and equipping each other for intentional living.
+We invest in spiritual, personal, and professional development of one another; restoring and equipping each other for intentional living.